 Selling Your Horse at Equine Affaire®

-- The rental of a “For Sale” stall includes one “For Sale” sign to post on the stall and a free listing pre-event on equineaffaire.com that will include the horse’s breed, age, gender, name, discipline, price, photo, and stall location.
-You will provide your horse’s information on your stall registration form.
+- A free listing pre-event on equineaffaire.com that will provide the horse’s breed, age, gender, name, discipline, price, and stall location

 Selling your horse at Equine Affaire just makes sense . . . and the Horse & Farm Exhibits area is destined to become the region’s foremost marketplace for horses of all breeds and disciplines.
 Here are a few more things you need to know: